Modern: The Modern Movement in Britain

 Modern: The Modern Movement in Britain is a non-fiction book by Alan Powers, first published in 2005 by Merrell, about Modernism in British architecture, mainly focusing on the period between 1930 and 1940.
 The bulk of the book is a gazetteer of 60 architects or architectural practices, including both famous figures and lesser-known ones.
-The book received broadly positive reviews, with its wide coverage, and particularly its strong coverage of women architects of the period, being generally appreciated.
+The book received broadly positive reviews, with its wide coverage, and particularly its wide coverage of women architects of the period, being generally appreciated.
 Some reviewers criticise the inclusion of modern buildings lying outside the definition of Modernist.
 A further critique is that the analysis lacks depth.
 The book is illustrated with colour photographs by Morley von Sternberg.

 Background

 The author Alan Powers is an architectural historian in academia and an architectural writer.
 Kenneth Powell describes him as a "critic of independent mind and broad sympathies" with the "Modern Movement ... in his blood".
 Powers had previously written on the Modernist architect Berthold Lubetkin and The Twentieth Century House in Britain (2004), and his subsequent books include Britain: Modern Architectures in History (2007).
 The inspiration for Modern came from the renovation of two 20th-century buildings, Charles Rennie Mackintosh's 78 Derngate, Northampton, and Wells Coates' Lawn Road Flats, Hampstead.
 The book is partly based on an unpublished 1992–93 survey carried out by Powers for Docomomo UK, funded by the Architects' Registration Council of the UK.